hongtaoh/hugo-tutorial/content/tutorial.md

 In this age of informaiton, it's important to have your online presence.
 It not only helps others to know you more quickly; it also helps you to express yourself to, and share your experiences and knowledge with, the outside world.

 Note: All instructions below assume that you are using a Mac.
-If you are a Windows or Linux user, you can still read this post but I can't guarantee it will help you.
+If you are a Windows or Linux user, you can still read this post but I can't guarantee the steps are exactly the same.

 # WordPress or Hugo

 Before getting started, a key question you should have is which tool you want to use to build your website.

 The most popular website building tool is definitely WordPress, which is said to contribute to 80% of the web today[^1].
-To make your decision on which tool to choose, please read these two articles comparing Wordpress and Hugo, one by [Rebecca Markowitz](https://www.strattic.com/jekyll-hugo-wordpress-pros-cons-static-site-generators/), and the other by [Regis](https://regisphilibert.com/blog/2019/01/from-wordpress-to-hugo-a-mindset-transition/).
+To make your decision on website building tools, I recommend reading these two articles comparing Wordpress and Hugo, one by [Rebecca Markowitz](https://www.strattic.com/jekyll-hugo-wordpress-pros-cons-static-site-generators/), and the other by [Regis](https://regisphilibert.com/blog/2019/01/from-wordpress-to-hugo-a-mindset-transition/).
 You can also read a comparison between the two from [a WordPress developer's perspctive](https://dev.to/tylerlwsmith/my-impressions-of-hugo-as-a-wordpress-developer-1hho).

 The benefits of using Hugo are obvious: It's super fast; you'll have control over the whole website generating process; more freedom to create your own style (which means more time as well).
+Hugo is a static site generator.
+It's my favorite but definitely not the only option.
+There are [many static](https://www.staticgen.com) site generators out there.

-However, if you choose to use Hugo, be prepared to spend some time learning how to code[^2].
+If you choose to use Hugo over WordPress, be prepared to spend some, if not a lot of, time learning how to code[^2].

 You can also check out themes by [Hugo](https://themes.gohugo.io/) and [WordPress](https://wordpress.com/themes) to make a decision.